3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 FIFA: The acronym of Fédération Internationale de Football Association, World football’s governing body, made up of the member confederations and associations, is responsible for staging international competitions like the World Cup and setting the international standards for soccer.

-Forward: A player positioned at the front of a formation responsible for trying to score goals.
+Forward: A player positioned at the front of a formation responsible for leading the attack.

-Fourth official: Stationed on the sideline near the center of the field, this official signals substitutions and the amount of time added by the referee at the end of each half.
+Fourth official: Stationed on the sideline near the center of the field, this official signals substitutions and the amount of time added by the referees at the end of each half.

 Friendly: An international match that is not a part of an official competition.
 Also refers to club games that do not officially count in league or competition standings.